Lassa virus: Pathogenesis

-Lassa fever is caused by the Lassa mammarenavirus.
+Lassa fever is caused by the Lassa virus.
 The symptoms include flu-like illness characterized by fever, general weakness, cough, sore throat, headache, and gastrointestinal manifestations.
 Hemorrhagic manifestations include vascular permeability.

-Upon entry, the Lassa mammarenavirus infects almost every tissue in the human body.
+Upon entry, the Lassa virus infects almost every tissue in the human body.
 It starts with the mucosa, intestine, lungs and urinary system, and then progresses to the vascular system.

 The main targets of the virus are antigen-presenting cells, mainly dendritic cells and endothelial cells.

-In 2012 it was reported how Lassa mammarenavirus nucleoprotein (NP) sabotages the host's innate immune system response.
+In 2012 it was reported how Lassa virus nucleoprotein (NP) sabotages the host's innate immune system response.
 Generally, when a pathogen enters into a host, innate defense system recognizes the pathogen-associated molecular patterns (PAMP) and activates an immune response.
 One of the mechanisms detects double stranded RNA (dsRNA), which is only synthesized by negative-sense viruses.
 In the cytoplasm, dsRNA receptors, such as RIG-I (retinoic acid-inducible gene I) and MDA-5 (melanoma differentiation associated gene 5), detect dsRNAs and initiate signaling pathways that translocate IRF-3 (interferon regulatory factor 3) and other transcription factors to the nucleus.
 Translocated transcription factors activate expression of interferons 𝛂 and 𝛃, and these initiate adaptive immunity.
-NP encoded in Lassa mammarenavirus is essential in viral replication and transcription, but it also suppresses host innate IFN response by inhibiting translocation of IRF-3.
-NP of Lassa mammarenavirus is reported to have an exonuclease activity to only dsRNAs. the NP dsRNA exonuclease activity counteracts IFN responses by digesting the PAMPs thus allowing the virus to evade host immune responses.
+NP encoded in Lassa virus is essential in viral replication and transcription, but it also suppresses host innate IFN response by inhibiting translocation of IRF-3.
+NP of Lassa virus is reported to have an exonuclease activity to only dsRNAs. the NP dsRNA exonuclease activity counteracts IFN responses by digesting the PAMPs thus allowing the virus to evade host immune responses.
+NP has anti-PKR kinase activity and uses PKR for its proviral activity.
+Z protein utilizes cellular myristoylation mechanism to target itself to the membrane, it also modulates vRNP, inhibition of myristoylation would completely inhibit the viral cycle.